VC-APAC/tech.vcapac.net/jobs/tech-lead-php.md

 ## What will you be doing?

 * Analyze, dissect, and modernize legacy application code
-* Building out modular components that replace heritage components and consume API based webservices
+* Building out modular components that replace heritage code and consume API based webservices
 * Mentor and lead a squad of 5 people
 * Take accountability for estimates and project delivery
 * Work with other teams, including front-end, product, and design, to ensure integration and consistency
 * Participate in code reviews, and code clean up
 * Participate in scrum ceremonies and sprint planning, demonstration of working software at the end of each sprint
-* Collaborate with the engineering team to build and deploy new features
+* Collaborate with global engineering teams to build and deploy features

 ## Who you are?